riclolsen/json-scada/src/svg-display-editor/README.md

     script: $W.LoadImage(thisobj, 'clipart/modem.png');

 Special color shortcuts can be changed in _src/htdocs/conf/config_viewers.js_.
-This can be used to theme whole drawings provided the codes below are used instead of direct color names.
+This file can be used to theme whole drawings provided the codes below are used instead of direct color names.

 * "-clr-bgd" – shortcut for the background color (ScreenViewer_Background);
 * "-clr-tbr" – shortcut for the toolbar color (ScreenViewer_ToolbarColor);